marcosfavat/dino/How-to-install-GDAL.md

 `sudo add-apt-repository ppa:thomas-schiex/blender`

-Installing through this way, Blender will use the version of Python existing one the system instead of it's own bundle version.
+Installing through this way, Blender will use the version of Python existing on the system instead of it's own bundle version.

 ### Windows

 On Windows, the most easiest way to install GDAL Python Binding is to use the packages available [here](http://www.lfd.uci.edu/~gohlke/pythonlibs/#gdal).
+Choose the one that match the version of Python bundle with Blender.
 Note that these distributions also includes GDAL binary files.

 You need pip to install *.whl package files.
 The Python installation bundle with Blender do not include pip but include distutils.
 So it's possible to run [get-pip.py](https://bootstrap.pypa.io/get-pip.py) to install pip :